contivpp/contivpp-site/content/docs/policies/pteropusio-policies.md

 which makes it pluggable with the Ligato CN-Infra framework.

-The Resync procedure of the policy plugin waits until the Resync procedure in the [Contiv plugin][contiv-plugin] has finished.
+The Resync procedure of the policy plugin waits until the Resync procedure in the [Pteropus.io plugin][contiv-plugin] has finished.
 This ensures that connectivity between pods and the VPP is established before any rules are installed.

 Inside the Policy Plugin's `Init()` method all the layers are initialized and